membraneframework-labs/sebex/README.md

 At the moment Elixir is the only supported language.

 Sebex will modify your Elixir projects by updating your project version and dependencies in the `mix.exs` file.
-Those changes will be commited to Github and tagged as a version release.
+Those changes will be committed to Github and tagged as a version release.
 To publish those updated packages to [Hex](https://hex.pm/) you need to be logged in as an authorized Hex package maintainer on your machine.

 You also need to set the `HEX_API_KEY` environment variable to your Hex user key.
 To generate the key run: